 The Angela Merici Center for Spirituality, which is sponsored by the Ursuline Sisters of Louisville, offers days of prayer, retreats, personal development workshops, and individual and group spiritual direction.
 It strives to be a resource for individuals and communities that seek a deeper relationship with God.
 Your support of the Center allows us to continue developing workshops, retreats, guest speakers and services that nurture the hearts, minds and spirits of individuals in the Louisville area.

 The Ursuline Sisters of Louisville have been ministering in Peru since 1963, when Pope John XXIII asked men and women religious to send missionaries to South America.
 The Ursuline Sisters of Louisville responded by sending four sisters to oversee education, skills training, spiritual and catechetical formation in rural villages, including founding St. Angela Merici School in Carmen de la Legua.
-Today, three Ursuline Sisters remain, expanding their ministries in Montessori education, health care and social justice for the poor and marginalized.
+Today, two Ursuline Sisters remain, expanding their ministries in Montessori education, health care and social justice for the poor and marginalized.
 Your support of the Peru ministry assists our sisters with addressing issues of poverty, domestic violence, illiteracy, poor health and pollution.

 If you have any questions, or would like to find out more about a particular ministry, please contact our Mission Advancement & Planned Giving Office >>